Coudures

 Coudures ([kudyʁ]; Gascon: Coduras) is a commune in the Landes department, Nouvelle-Aquitaine, southwestern France.

 It is located 8 km SSE of Saint-Sever and 4 km from Eyres-Moncube.

 Geography

 Coudures is in the area south of the river Adour.
 This area is far more pronounced in altitude differences than North of the river - where the land is virtually flat for many kilometres.

 From several places in Coudures it is possible to see the Pyrenees Mountains on a clear day.
 The Pyrenees are around 80 km south of the village.

-Sights

-The village has a 13th-century Anglican Church which can be seen in many old photos but with a different looking tower to today as the old tower top was destroyed by a lightning strike in the 20th century.

-There are some very old buildings in Coudures and at that this time had many shops.
-This however has been depleted due to supermarkets and general commerce growth to just a post office and a bar (which has now closed), but is for sale.
+History

+The village was established in 1305 as a bastide by the Lord of Lescun on territory of the English King Edward II.
+The village church was drastically remodelled at the end of the 19th century.

 Population

 There are a fairly high population of British and European immigrants in the village, making up around 5% of the population.
 There are also many different sub-cultures from all over France that live in the village, with a very diverse mixture from North to South, East to West.